zeinaaabbb/League-all/README.md

 8. Acknowledgements

-About The Project
+<h2> About The Project </h2>

-League-all is a platform which streamlines women’s & non-binary football grassroots league management for both organisers and teams.
+<p> League-all is a platform which streamlines women’s & non-binary football grassroots league management for both organisers and teams. </p>

-It aims to solve inefficiency in the organisation of football leagues,
+<p> It aims to solve inefficiency in the organisation of football leagues. </p>

-We used the MoSCoW prioritisation approach to build this project and be able to produce an MVP within the space of 2 weeks.
+<p> We used the MoSCoW prioritisation approach to build this project and be able to produce an MVP within the space of 2 weeks. </p>

 Built With
 Ruby on Rails